-You are visitor no: Places we have been to; those with hyperlinks have been written up- yes, we do have a lot of writing to do!
+Places we have been to; those with hyperlinks have been written up- yes, we do have a bit of catching up to do!

 And many thanks to all of you who have let us use your pictures.

 |Lakes - Windermere, Coniston, Derwentwater||Madawaska 11|

 |Rivers - Lune, Ure, North Tyne, South Tyne||Ardeche, Allier 09,||Petawawa 11|

 |Canals - Leeds - Liverpool, Lancaster - Kendal||French River 11|

 |Loch Etive, Loch Awe, Assynt, Loch Ken||Dalsland Intro Video, Aug 05 May 06 June 07 May 08 Aug 08|